 My trainee scored 80% on the sit down forklift training test/exam.
-Did he pass or fail his forklift operator safety training course?
+Did he pass or fail his forklift test?

-Contrary to popular belief, OSHA does not dictate what a passing score entails.
+Contrary to popular belief, OSHA does not dictate what a passing score entails on the forklift test.
 That is ultimately up to the employer whose responsibility it is to certify, or authorize, their employee to operate a forklift.
 If you want to pass him at 80% on the forklift course exam, fine.
 But what if a question or two among the 20% missed could lead to an accident or death?
 Is it worth it?
 Our recommendation is that you always go over any missed questions with your trainees—even if they just missed one.
 Once they understand the principle missed, have them write their initials by the correct answer.
 That way, you are protecting them and those around them from potential accidents in the future.